Back

 Read more

-Teachers are not responsible for scoring students’ projects.
+Teachers aren't responsible for scoring students’ projects.
 Students will deliver their project presentation and answer questions simultaneously on exam day via audio capture in Bluebook.
 AP readers will assess and score students' exam-day responses.

 Read more